sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 ### Safety

-(This protocol does not involve any hazardous chemicals) is hazardous although standard precautions including wearing PPE should be taken to avoid skin and eye exposure to bleach and ethanol.
-10 % bleach is hazardous
+This protocol involves 10 % bleach which is hazardous.
+Standard precautions include wearing PPE to avoid skin and eye exposure to bleach and ethanol.

 ### Training Requirements